quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

 ---
 **Basic Advice**: before the chunk of command line you will find two emoticons:
-1. :arrow_forward: The chunk of code must be executed.
+1. :walking: The chunk of code must be executed.
 2. :stop_sign: The chunk of code must not be executed, but you just need to the prepared results.

 ---